Essentially Decentralized Conjugate Gradients: Decentralized Conjugate Gradients

 \subsection{Discussion}

-For the sake of comparison, the appendix details a variant of decentralized ADMM (d-ADMM) based on the sparsity model used above. \autoref{tab::convPropCGAL} compares properties of d-ADMM and d-CG.
-An advantage of d-ADMM is that it maintains only two local variables, whereas d-CG maintains four local variables.
-On the other hand, d-CG achieves a finite-step convergence to the \emph{exact} solution.
-Moreover, the practically observed convergence rate is \emph{superlinear}, whereas d-ADMM or comparable algorithms achieve an at most linear or even \emph{sub}linear rate \cite{Nedic2018}.
-A further advantage of d-CG is that it does not require tuning while ADMM does.
-We remark that finite-step convergence and no tuning parameters are unique features of d-CG and, to the best of our knowledge, at present these properties are not achieved by other decentralized algorithms.
+For the sake of comparison, the Appendix details a variant of decentralized ADMM (d-ADMM) based on the same sparsity model used above. \autoref{tab::convPropCGAL} compares properties of d-ADMM and d-CG.
+An advantage of d-ADMM is that it maintains only two local variables, whereas d-CG maintains four local variables. {Moreover, d-ADMM is fully decentralized and does not require global communication.} On the other hand, d-CG achieves finite-step convergence to the {exact} solution.
+Moreover, the practically observed convergence rate is {superlinear}, whereas d-ADMM or comparable algorithms achieve an at most linear or even {sublinear} rate \cite{Nedic2018}. {A further advantage of d-CG is that it does not require tuning while the realized convergence speed of ADMM substantially depends on the chosen parameters.}

-\begin{rem}[Difference to d-ADMM and d-CG in \cite{Engelmann2020c}] In \cite{Engelmann2020c} we presented a different versions of d-ADMM and d-CG.
-The advantage of the method presented here based on the sparsity results of \autoref{lem:propS} is that for d-CG, no precomputation step is needed and for d-ADMM, we obtain strictly convex local objective functions $f_i$ in \eqref{eq:consLam} for $S\succ 0$ and thus obtain a linear convergence rate, cf. \cite{Yang2016,Wei2013,Nedic2018a}. \end{rem}
+\begin{rem}[Difference to d-ADMM and d-CG from \cite{Engelmann2020c}] {In contrast to the versions of d-CG and d-ADMM from \cite{Engelmann2020c}, we rely on} the sparsity results of \autoref{lem:propS}. {This approach eliminates any precomputation in d-CG,} and for d-ADMM this {often} gives strong convexity of the local objectives $f_i$ in \eqref{eq:consLam2}, which in turn implies linear instead of sublinear convergence, cf. \cite{Yang2016,Wei2013,Nedic2018a}. $\square$ \end{rem}